bsu-cs222s3-fall25-smalviya/FinalProject_Matteo-Ananya-Ace-Dillon/README.md

 * Added a MenuTest.java Test class.

 10/31:
-* Added BlackjackLogic.java
+* Added BlackjackLogic.java, BlackjackView.java, and BlackjackTest.java.

 11/3:
-* Added HorseRaceLogic and HorseRaceView
+* Added HorseRaceLogic and HorseRaceView.
-* Created Roulette Logic and View
+* Created Roulette Logic and View.
+* Updates to Blackjack, Horse Racing, Roulette.

+11/4:
+* Updates to Blackjack, Roulette.
+* CoinBalance update.
+* Local game balance now works.
+Take a set amount of MAAD Coins from your bank, and use it for betting.

+11/5:
+* Finished Blackjack gameplay.
+* Removed game coming soon message.